shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 ```

 -   Inputs:
-    -   data (a uni variate xts object)
+    -   data (a univariate xts object)
     -   Averaging time (in hours)
-    -   Type of variable
+    -   Type of varaiable
-        -   Periodic: Like wind directions, the down-sampling is done by computing the mode.
+        -   Periodic: Like wind directions, the downsampling is done by computing the mode.
-        -   Non-periodic: Like wind speed and concentration, down-sampling is done by computing the mean.
+        -   Non-periodic: Like wind speed and concentration, downsampling is done by computing the mean.
 -   Output:
-    -   An xts object that is down-sampled
+    -   An xts object that is downsampled

 ### Usage - Example with 15 min averaging time